 Drop foreign keys in the related staging tables, truncate the data and re-create the FKs.
 Refer to the procedure ETL. spTruncateFMSStagingTables for more details.

-Check if the file downloaded from FISA is in proper format.
+Check if the filename downloaded from FISA is matching the file pattern.

 Create a new record in the ETL.dataloadfile table with the details of the file to be loaded.